 01 of 10

 Thai curries are packed with flavor and offer an easy-to-prepare meal that everyone will love.
-The sauce in this red Thai curry recipe is made with store-bought curry paste, fresh basil and cilantro, and coconut milk, which is used to flavor the mix of tofu, carrots, peas, and baby corn.
+The sauce in this red Thai curry with tofu recipe is made with store-bought curry paste, fresh basil and cilantro, and coconut milk, which is used to flavor the mix of tofu, carrots, peas, and baby corn.
 Serve it over rice or another gluten-free whole grain such as quinoa or kaniwa and you have a complete meal in one dish!

 02 of 10

 Lentils are great if you're on a budget.
 They're low in fat and high in fiber, and very versatile.
-They can be used in Indian dhal or curried with coconut, and they're the star of sambar, one of the best-known vegetarian Indian dishes.
+They can be used in Indian dhal or curried with coconut, and they're the star of this red lentil sambar, one of the best-known vegetarian Indian dishes.
 Sambar is a spicy mix of red lentils, mustard seed, green chiles, and much more.
 But don't let the lengthy ingredient list scare you off.
 This one's surprisingly easy to make and absolutely delicious!

 03 of 10